MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-Device-Based-Conditional-Access-on-Premises.md

 3. Ensure your AD FS system has the correct endpoints enabled and claim rules configured
 4. Configure the group policy settings required for automatic device registration of domain joined computers

-### Microsoft Passport for Work
+### Windows Hello for Business
-For information on enabling Windows 10 with Microsoft Passport for Work, see [Enable Microsoft Passport for Work in your organization.](/windows/security/identity-protection/hello-for-business/hello-identity-verification)
+For information on enabling Windows 10 with Windows Hello for Business, see [Enable Windows Hello for Business in your organization.](/windows/security/identity-protection/hello-for-business/hello-identity-verification)

 ### Automatic MDM enrollment
 To enable automatic MDM enrollment of registered devices so that you can use the isCompliant claim in your access control policy, follow the steps [here.](/windows/client-management/join-windows-10-mobile-to-azure-active-directory)